gwastro/pycbc/docs/workflow/hdf_coincidence.rst

 * --number-of-groups

 This is integer that sets how many groups of templates to analyze at once for coincidence.
-A reasonable choice seems to be 1 per 100 templates in your bank.
+A reasonable choice seems to be 1 per 20 templates in your bank.
 This will directly correlate the to memory usage of each coincidence job.
+If you drop the snr threshold this will also need to drop as there will be a much higher trigger rate per template.

 * --groups-per-coinc

 This sets how many template groups per coincidence job.
 This knob helps control how long each coincidence job should take.
-A number of ~ 50 seems to give fairly short running jobs.
+A number of 50 seems to be about reasonable.

 ------------------------
 Executable Configuration